argentlabs/min-starknet/Readme.md

 ### MIN-ERC721

-In this repo, we demonstrate how to build an ERC721(NFT) contract, by implementing one from scratch.
+In this section, we demonstrate how to build an ERC721(NFT) contract, by implementing one from scratch.
 By the time you are done, you should be able to build and deploy your own cool NFTs on Starknet.

 The goal for this project is to build and deploy a simple ERC721 contract.

+### MIN-ACCOUNT
+Min-account contains different account implementations, aiming to teach you how to write AA accounts on Starknet.
+All Starknet accounts are expected to include two major functions:
+1. __validate__
+2. __execute__

+The `__validate__` function simply ensures txns submitted to the sequencer, was indeed intitatied by the account owner.
+Basically signature validation happens here…you could write custom logics to use any signature or verification scheme of your choice, while the `__execute__` function is responsible for executing the txn logic - calls to functions in the target smart contract.
+In here, the developer can control the flow of the txn, such as enabling multi calls (aggregating multiple tens into one), multisig logic, etc.

+Here are the examples you'll find in this section:
+- `account.cairo`
+This file contains code for a basic Starknet account.
+- `multicall.cairo`
+In this example, we are going to implement an account with multicall capabilities on Starknet.
+This account will be able to execute multiple transactions in one call.
+- `multisig.cairo`
+In this example, we are going to be implementing a simple multisig on Starknet.
+A multisig wallet requires more than one signature to execute a transaction.

+### MIN-MESSAGING-BRIDGE

 ## PLAYGROUND